 NOTE!
 When setting total rectifier current limit, the set point to each unit is the total set point divided by the number of units.
 For example, if the system contains five rectifiers and the current limit is set to 150 amps then each rectifier has a current limit set point of 30 amps.
 If one or more rectifiers are removed or fail, it will take several seconds for the individual set points to the remaining rectifiers to be reset.
 In the example given, if one rectifier is removed the current limit set point will drop to 120 amps (30 amps times four remaining rectifiers) until the controller can send updated set points to the remaining rectifiers.
 This takes a couple communication cycles (several seconds) after which each rectifier would have a new set point of 37.5 amps for a total of 150 amps.
-The total current limit of the rectifiers should not be set such that the loss of the redundant rectifier output, the batteries should support the load until the current limit set points can be re-established due to loss of a rectifier.
+The total current limit of the rectifiers should not be set such that the loss of the redundant rectifiers will cause this temporary set point to drop below the actual maximum expected load.
+If batteries are used on the rectifier output, the batteries should support the load until the current limit set points can be re-established due to loss of a rectifier.